Cost-Saving Magic: Stock Footage for Nonprofit Storytelling

 Free and extremely limited

-Budget Breakdown Using Sourced Footage
+Budget Breakdown Using Stock Footage

 The mock budgets below focus on partial production costs.
 These numbers don't reflect the cost of equipment, pre-production, post-production, or profit for video businesses.
 Nonetheless, you can still see the cost savings of $6,650 between the two budget examples.